 For a $\Gmult$-fixed point $[Z]$ corresponding to a homogeneous ideal $I \subset R = \KK[x_1, x_2, \ldots ,x_n]$ we have

 where $\Hom(I, R/I)_{\geq 0}$ consists of homomorphisms $\varphi\colon I\to R/I$ such that $\varphi(I_i) \subset (R/I)_{\geq i}$ for every $i\geq 0$,~i.e., the homomorphisms that do not lower the degree, see for example~\cite[(2.2), (2.4)]{Jelisiejew__Elementary}.
 This restriction of the tangent space to its nonnegative part is the first key improvement.
-Indeed when $n=3$, then $\dim_{\KK}\Hom(I, R/I)_{\geq0} \leq 2(k-1)$ for almost all homogeneous ideals, see~Proposition~\ref{ref:smallExceptionalCells:prop} and the table below.
-To compute the dimension of the tangent spaces, we resort again to semicontinuity: choose a Borel subgroup $B \subset \GL_n$, then $B$ commutes with $\Gmult$ hence acts on the components of the projective scheme $\Hilb^{\Gmult}_k(\mathbb{A}^n)$ and so by semicontinuity to bound the tangent space dimension (degree-wise) everywhere, it is enough to bound it for Borel-fixed points.
+Indeed, when $n=3$, then $\dim_{\KK}\Hom(I, R/I)_{\geq0} \leq 2(k-1)$ for almost all homogeneous ideals, see~Proposition~\ref{ref:smallExceptionalStrata:prop} and the table below.
+To bound the dimension of the tangent spaces, we resort again to semicontinuity: choose a Borel subgroup $B \subset \GL_n$ that commutes with $\Gmult$.
+It acts on the components of the projective scheme $\Hilb^{\Gmult}_k(\mathbb{A}^n)$ and so by semicontinuity to bound the tangent space dimension (degree-wise) everywhere, it is enough to bound it for Borel-fixed points.
 Borel-fixed points correspond to monomial ideals, so there are finitely many of them for a fixed $k$.
-In fact they correspond to very special monomial ideals~\cite{StronglyStableIdeals}.
+In fact, they correspond to very special monomial ideals~\cite{StronglyStableIdeals}.
 We list the numbers below, to provide some context. \begin{small}

 \end{small} There remains a small number of special cases for $n = 3$ which have to be resolved by hand.
 There also remain many more problematic cases for $n > 3$, see below.
-To tackle those we need to employ other tools, such as the theory of Macaulay's inverse systems and partial classification results.
-We discuss them below. \begin{small}
+To tackle those we need to employ other tools, such as the theory of Macaulay's inverse systems and partial classification results that will be discussed below. \begin{small}

 \end{small}

 \emph{Dimension estimates.} For a $\Gmult$-fixed $[Z]$ given by a homogeneous $I\subset R = \KK[x_1, \ldots ,x_n]$ its tangent space